ZinZinAyeChan/ZinZinAyeChan/README.md

 I'm a data enthusiast based in Sydney.

-BCom in Business Analytics and Accounting from Macquarie University.
+BCom graduate in Business Analytics and Accounting from Macquarie University.

 I analyse customer and sales data, build models, and turn findings into recommendations that people actually act on.
 I've presented to clients, teams, and senior leadership — and I know how to make data make sense to a non-technical audience.